 Location & Availability

-Currently I offer appointments on a Thursday only.
+Currently I offer appointments on a Friday and occasional Saturday morning only.
 My office is located at 56 University Street, Belfast and is easily accessed by train or bus.
 There is no dedicated parking space but it is easy to park nearby.
-Please note that the building has no disability access.
+Please note that the building has no disability access